 2. Neem Oil

-Gardeners have used neem oil for generations as a natural pesticide and fungicide.
+Neem oil is a natural fungicide and insect control product that many gardeners use.
 Therefore, you can use it to make a homemade fungicide for powdery mildew.

-To use neem oil against powdery mildew, combine 3 tablespoons of neem oil with 1 teaspoon of liquid soap and 1 gallon of water.
-Next, add the mixture to a spray container and spray the leaves.
+To use neem oil against powdery mildew, combine 1 to 2 tablespoons of neem oil with 1 teaspoon of liquid soap and 1 gallon of water.
+Next, add the mixture to a spray container and spray both the tops and undersides of the leaves.

 Alternatively, you can purchase a ready-to-use neem oil concentrate.
 To avoid leaf burn, use the solution early in the morning or late in the evening.